Outdated Post: I have now moved to Freemius for our plugin delivery. We also changed our name from Divi Framework to MRK WP.

-Software requires very specific theme requirements because of the nature of your product.
+The software requires very specific theme requirements because of the nature of your product.
 The software product page integrates with our FAQ tool.
 It also links to the Knowledge base and Changelog plugin.
 These were all developed as custom WordPress Plugins.

 This integration is a great time saver.
 When we update our Change Log, FAQ or Knowledge Base the product page is also up to date.

 This makes for great efficiency on our site and means we don’t have to repeat ourselves.

 SEO and Marketing

 SEO is of huge importance for anyone creating an eCommerce website.
 Getting found by customers that are looking for you is so important.